-Thousands of acres ablaze in Colorado, New Mexico
+Thousands of acres ablaze in California, Colorado and New Mexico

 By Friday evening, the blaze had prompted La Plata County Manager Joanne Spina to declare a state of local disaster.

-On Saturday morning, grass, brush and timber continued to fuel the fire.
+Grass, brush and timber continued to fuel the fire on Saturday morning.

+The fire broke out on the west side of US 550, according to a Forest Service update posted on InciWeb, a government-operated multiagency fire response site.
+That highway is closed as firefighters work to prevent the fire from crossing it.

+About 825 homes were under mandatory evacuation orders Saturday, and another 760 were under a pre-evacuation notice.
+Residents were told to be ready to leave if necessary.

 Temperatures in the area were still high, Mackensen said, adding the forecast for Sunday shows a 50% chance of thunderstorms.
 It should help, he said, but “being that they are thunderstorms, they could cause another fire.”

-Hundreds of firefighters battling New Mexico blaze
+Hundreds of firefighters battling New Mexico fire

-And a massive fire in Colfax County, New Mexico, had grown to 27,290 acres by Saturday morning and was 0% contained, according to InciWeb, a US government-operated multiagency fire response site.
+And a massive fire in Colfax County, New Mexico, had grown to 27,290 acres by Saturday morning and was 0% contained, according to InciWeb.
 Nearly 450 personnel were battling that fire.

-A mandatory evacuation order was in place for the town of Cimarron, where 296 structures were threatened by the blaze, called the Ute Park Fire, according to an update on InciWeb.
+A mandatory evacuation order was in place for the town of Cimarron, where 296 structures were threatened by the blaze, called the Ute Park Fire, InciWeb said.

+Jim Smith told CNN he noticed the fire on a hill above his home in the nearby village of Eagle Nest.
+At the time, he thought it was a small trash fire.

+“It’s been so dry here that once a fire starts in our part of the country, it expands rapidly,” he said.

 So far, about 14 outbuildings have been destroyed at the Philmont Scout Ranch, according to the US Forest Service.
 The ranch, which belongs to the Boy Scouts of America, had already been evacuated by the time the fire closed in on it.